peterhinch/micropython-nano-gui/README.md

 The GUI is cross-platform.
 By default it is configured for a Pyboard (1.x or D).
 This doc explains how to configure for other platforms by adapting a single small file.
 The GUI supports multiple displays attached to a single target, but bear in mind the RAM requirements for multiple frame buffers.
+It is tested on the ESP32 reference board without SPIRAM.
+Running on ESP8266 is probably not possible owing to its restricted RAM.

 Authors of applications requiring touch should consider my touch GUI's for the following displays.
 These have internal buffers: